-In this tutorial we will show you how to install and configuration of Glances System Monitoring Tool on your CentOS 7 server.
-For those of you who didn’t know, Glances is a cross-platform command line tool written in Python to monitor Linux systems.
-You can use Glances to monitor CPU, Load Average, Memory, Network Interfaces, Disk I/O, Processeser and File System spaces utilization of your Linux system.
+In this tutorial, we will show you how to install and configuration of Glances System Monitoring Tool on your CentOS 7 server.
+For those of you who didn’t know, Glance is a cross-platform command-line tool written in Python to monitor Linux systems.
+You can use Glances to monitor CPU, Load Average, Memory, Network Interfaces, Disk I/O, Processes and File System spaces utilization of your Linux system.

-- CPU Informations (user related applications, system core programs and idle programs.
+- CPU Information (user-related applications, system core programs and idle programs.

 - Total memory Information including RAM, Swap, Free memory etc.

 - The average CPU load for the past 1min, 5mins and 15 mins.